Why Different Trading Systems Matter –

 Trading System Categories

-Of all the trading systems out there in the marketplace, I’ve been able to define the best of them as belonging to two broad categories within the dominant Styles of Trading: Intraday Trading, Swing Trading, and Portfolio Management:
+Of all the trading systems out there in the marketplace, I’ve been able to define the best of them as belonging to two broad categories within the dominant Styles of Trading (Intraday Trading, Swing Trading, and Portfolio Management) that I like to call:

 - Programmed Trading – A proprietary computer program built based on technical analysis indicators and other assumptions to produce a self-contained system that automatically generates signals to be followed by the trader.
 You generally buy and learn the program with education and support from the supplier and trade based on the rules established within the program.
-The field can include programs you use to build your own trading system and extensive, professionally built systems traders implement with no individual input.
-Not to be confused with “Program Trading”, which refers to institutional programs initiating trades based on algorithms created to take advantage of specific market conditions; i.e. High Frequency Trading (HFT).
+Here’s where AI based Systems will provide the next generation of programs to make the individual wealth builder’s life a lot more productive.
+Currently, the field can include programs you use to build your own trading system and extensive, professionally built systems traders implement with no individual input.
+Not to be confused with “Program Trading”, which refers to institutional programs initiating trades based on algorithms created to take advantage of specific market conditions, like the much-touted High Frequency Trading (HFT) programs.

 - Technical Trading – Trading rules are established through education and training and require the trader to manage the rules independently.
-A variety of techniques are formed with the use of technical indicators, multiple time-frame analysis, market analysis, and other inputs to create a method that fits the market being traded.
+A variety of techniques are formed with the use of technical indicators, multiple time-frame analysis, market analysis, and other inputs to create a System that fits the market being traded.
 I include Intraday Trading “on price action alone” in this category, since the technique is based on chart patterns and knowledge of what those chart patterns mean.
 Technical Trading is the most common approach and requires a good knowledge of the industry and development of parameters relating to the market being traded.
+For an example of what indicators could be used and the related charts, take a look at my Chart Setup for All Seasons.
 It all boils down to developing rules to follow when trading, and the success or failure of any system depends on the one developing the rules.
 Needless to say, this opens up a can of worms, and developing your own system or finding a system that actually works becomes a huge challenge.

 So, we’re not looking for “systems”, we’re looking for good Methods and skilled management to make any particular system work.
 Systems matter only to the extent that they are the tools to enhance the Method and produce the results that are expected.
 The Method is the purpose, and the System is the execution mechanism.

 The whole field of system development is so large, with so many players, that trying to quantify any reasonable approach to deciding on what to follow becomes a lifetime of research.
-The problem you run into in the marketplace is not knowing what works and what doesn’t, and if you try everything to find out, you’ll spend a lot of money and time and still end up not achieving much success.
+The problem you run into in the marketplace is not knowing what works and what doesn’t, and, if you try everything to find out, you’ll spend a lot of money and time and still end up not achieving much success.
 Besides, that is not the job of the individual wealth builder.
-Happily, talented people have devoted their lives to certain trading Methods and developed Systems within a framework that they have found works.
+Happily, I have found a variety of talented people that have devoted their lives to certain trading Methods and developed Systems that work.

-I want to emphasize that we’re not looking for trading systems as much as for the methods used by experts dedicated to their style of trading that fit into your overall plan.
+I want to emphasize that we’re not looking for trading systems, per se, as much as for the experts dedicated to their Method of trading that fit into your overall Plan.

 Don’t get caught up in the hype about any particular system changing your life and making you instantly into that consistent trader.
 Look for organizations that have been built by dedicated experts with a history of accomplishment, and work with them.
 They have the pulse of the market and the experience to make their systems work.